The Baldrige Enterprise

 Public Law 100-107 also codified the authority for the Secretary of Commerce to seek and accept gifts from public and private sources to carry out the program.

-The Foundation for the Malcolm Baldrige National Quality Award, also known as the Baldrige Foundation, was established to raise funds to eventually, permanently endow the public-private partnership envisioned by Congress.
+The Foundation for the Malcolm Baldrige National Quality Award, Inc., also known as the Baldrige Foundation, was established to raise funds to eventually, permanently endow the public-private partnership envisioned by Congress.
 While public funding continued until Fiscal Year 2011, in FY 2012 Congress eliminated appropriated funding.
-Since that time, virtually all funding for the federal Baldrige Performance Excellence Program (BPEP) has come from a gift each year from the Foundation’s endowment with limited revenues earned by the Program through conferences, application fees, and training.
+Beginning in 2012, virtually all funding for the federal Baldrige Performance Excellence Program (BPEP) came from a gift each year from the Foundation’s endowment with limited revenues earned by the Program through conferences, application fees, and training.
+In FY 2015, the Foundation developed a strategic plan to engage members Congress and have them reinstate the Baldrige appropriation.
+In FY 2018, Congress added $2.2 million to the federal budget for the Baldrige Program and the Foundation has been successful each year since then maintaining the appropriated funding.
+In FY 2019, for the first time since FY 2011, the President’s budget also reflected support for the program and in FY 2020 increased the appropriation to $2.5 million.

 The American Society for Quality (ASQ) assists in the administration of the award program under a contract with NIST.
 Headquartered in Milwaukee, Wisconsin.
 ASQ champions people passionate about quality in more than 150 countries.
 ASQ operates Regional Centers in North Asia, South Asia, Latin America and the Middle East/Africa.
 ASQ’s global offices provide local access to the quality community, career development, credentials, knowledge, and information services.
 ASQ provides the quality community with training, professional certifications, and knowledge to a vast network of members of the global quality community.